Met Your Deductible? Care to Consider Before 2019 is Out

 Most of us ring in a new year hoping that we won’t have to meet the deductible on our healthcare insurance plans.
-But, life happens and taking care of ourselves is important.
-If you have already met your healthcare insurance deductible in 2018, now may be the time to consider getting the care that you may have delayed.
+But life happens and taking care of ourselves is important.
+If you have already met your healthcare insurance deductible in 2019, now may be the time to consider getting the care that you may have delayed.

 “Most offices see an uptick in patient visits at the end of the year,” notes Blake Staub, M.D., a spine surgeon on the medical staff at Texas Health Plano.
 “We generally find that once a patient or family has met their insurance deductible, they are ‘free’ to pursue care, treatments or surgeries that they have been putting off.”

-Here are a few services that many patients choose to pursue before the end of the year:
+Here are a few services that many people choose to pursue before the end of the year:

-- Vaccinations ― including Tdap, Zostavax, Pneumovax, Influenza, and Hep A and B ― which you should speak with your doctor about keeping up to date.
+- Vaccinations ― including Tdap, Zostavax (for Shingles), Pneumovax, Influenza, and Hep A and B ― which you should speak with your doctor about keeping up to date.

-- Surgeries, such as joint replacements, slipped discs, repairs for meniscus or frozen shoulder, or even surgical procedures on your feet that you may have discussed previously with your physician.
+- Surgeries, such as slipped discs, joint replacement, repairs for meniscus or frozen shoulder, or even surgical procedures on your feet that you may have discussed previously with your physician.

 - Treatment or therapy for back pain, knee pain, shoulder pain, and other pain you may have been suffering from this year.

-- Injections for treatment of conditions like osteoporosis, or even contraception.
+- Injections for treatment of conditions like osteoporosis.

 - Prescription medication refills, which sometimes require a visit to your doctor’s office, in addition to the pharmacy.

-“Although it may be more palatable for the patient to wait until later in the year to seek care, it is important that patients and care providers have an ongoing dialog regarding the patient’s health,” Staub says.
+“Although it may be more palatable to put off care, it is important that patients and care providers have an ongoing dialog to maintain optimal health and well-being,” Staub says.
 “With rising health care costs all around us, it is important to keep up with the routine screenings, treatments and recommendations of your health care provider.”